callr version 2.0.0,

 tries to set up a less error prone execution environment.
 In particular:

-It makes sure that at least one reasonable CRAN mirror is set up.
+Ensures that at least one reasonable CRAN mirror is set up.

 .RData files, etc.

-Ignores the system and user profiles.
+Ignores the system and user profiles (by default).

 CYGWIN to avoid